dy1z/docs/content/docs/configuration/tailwindcss.md

 <alert>This applies only to <code>&lt;head&gt;</code> CSS, inlined CSS will not contain <code>!important</code></alert>

-You may disable this by adding the `important` key in your Tailwind config:
+You may disable this by adding the `important` key to your Tailwind config:

 ```js
 // tailwind.config.js